wp-plugins/sexybookmarks/readme.txt

 * 2.1.5	Fixed bug causing email link to break layouts in some cases (minor update, only critical to those using NextGen plugin)
 * 2.2		Icons are now rearrangeable as well as you can now pick your own URL shortening service.
 Code is more efficient and puts less strain on the server.
 * 2.2.1	Fixed problem with short tags that caused an array to print at top of your pages.
 Fixed urlencode of subject and body of email link.
 Also fixed code validity and now the title text shows up correctly rather than displaying the word "Array" when hovering over links.
+* 2.2.2 Added option to vertically expand multi-rowed bookmark lines on mouseover using jquery.